otrosien/uuid-jpa-rest-example/README.md

 ## Special Features

+### UUID persistence

 The UUID is not naïvely serialized as String, but into a 16-byte array.
-It is using the [Java Uuid Generator](https://github.com/cowtowncoder/java-uuid-generator) library for generating Version-1 UUIDs.
+It is using the [Java Uuid Generator](https://github.com/cowtowncoder/java-uuid-generator) library for generating Version-1 UUIDs, hiding the actual implementation behind a functional interface.

+### JPA auditing and optimistic locking

+The `Mouse` entity has support for last-modified-based and ETag-based optimistic locking.
+These properties are hidden from the business model and REST API (i.e. private fields without getters/setters)

+### EclipseLink load-time weaving

-Although not directly related to UUID persistence, this project also applies EclipseLinks load-time weaving, when spring-instrument.jar is present.
+Although not directly related to UUID persistence, this project also applies EclipseLinks load-time weaving, but only when spring-instrument.jar is present on the classpath.

 ## How to run